-The Cowl neck design is a lovely feature of this very comfortable sweater.
-So easy to wear, soft and wonderfully warm.
+The soft draping Cowl neck design is a lovely feature of this very comfortable sweater.
+So easy to wear and wonderfully warm.

 - Made from a luxurious blend of possum fur and merino wool.

 - Machine washable on a cool, gentle wool cycle.